-Sarah Orne Jewett, in full Theodora Sarah Orne Jewett (born Sept.
-3, 1849, South Berwick, Maine, U.S.—died June 24, 1909, South Berwick), American writer of regional fiction that centred on life in Maine.
+Sarah Orne Jewett, in full Theodora Sarah Orne Jewett, born Sept.
+3, 1849, South Berwick, Maine, U.S., is an American writer of regional fiction that centered on life in Maine.

 Jewett was often taken by her physician father on visits to the fishermen and farmers of her native Maine, and she developed a deep and abiding love of their way of life and of the sights and sounds of her surroundings.
 These experiences, and reading in her family’s ample library, formed the bulk of her education.
 Although she also attended the Berwick Academy, graduating in 1865, she considered her schooling insignificant compared with the learning she gained on her own.
 During her childhood she began to write of the perishing farms and neglected, shipless harbours around her.
 She published her first story, “Jenny Garrow’s Lovers,” in the Flag of Our Union in 1868 and followed it with “The Shipwrecked Buttons” in the Riverside Magazine for Young People and “Mr. Bruce” in The Atlantic Monthly in 1869.
 Her early pieces were signed “Alice Eliot” or “A.C.
 Eliot.”
 Numerous later sketches of a New England town, “Deephaven,” that resembled South Berwick, were published in The Atlantic Monthly and were collected in Deephaven (1877), her first book.